bbl4de/bbl4de/README.md

 Proficiency in auditing **Solidity** smart contracts for **EVM** chains:

-Significant **DeFi** experience (lending, bridges, staking, DEXes, yield farming ) & in-depth understanding of many industry-standard protocols like Uniswap, Morpho, Aave, Pendle as well as common cross-chain integrations like CCTP, Wormhole or LayerZero ( either from auditing integrations or hunting for bugs in their code directly ).
+Significant **DeFi** experience (lending, bridges, staking, DEXes, yield farming ) & in-depth understanding of many industry-standard protocols like Uniswap, Morpho, Aave, Pendle as well as common cross-chain integrations like CCTP, Wormhole or LayerZero.

 **Rust** & **Go** infrastructure projects and their components - majority of 2025 spent here: